zoosky/scala-js-bootstrap/readme.md

 Then, add it to your SBT dependencies:

 ```
-libraryDependencies += "DefinitelyScala" %%% "scala-js-bootstrap" % "1.0"
+libraryDependencies += "com.definitelyscala" %%% "scala-js-bootstrap" % "1.0"
 ```

-Classes and traits are available in the package `org.scalajs.bootstrap`, scaladoc is provided.
+Classes and traits are available in the package `com.definitelyscala.bootstrap`, scaladoc is provided.

+This project provides Scala.js facades.
+You will still need to include the JavaScript library source in your web page.

 License
 -------